mxstack/mxmake/docs/source/index.rst

     mxenv-test-path = src

+.. _run-coverage:

 run-coverage
 ~~~~~~~~~~~~

-A script for running coverage tests of python packages defined as mxdev sources.
+A script for running coverage tests of python packages defined as ``mxdev``
-It utilizes ``zope-testrunner`` and ``coverage``, thus expects these packages to
+sources.
+It utilizes ``zope-testrunner`` and ``coverage``, thus expects these
-be installed.
+packages to be installed.

 The generation target is ``scripts/run-coverage.sh``.

-Invocation of the coverage run is done via ``make coverage``.
+Invocation of the coverage run is done via :ref:`coverage` make target.

 Configuration looks like so: